emilydunenfeld/Datadog-Takehome/README.md

 setInterval(sendRandom, 15000);
 ```
 The number is now being updated every 15 seconds to a new random value.
-Use init to provide more more options.
-In this case we set the host, prefix, and tags.
+We use init to set the host, prefix, and tags.

 The console output should look like this.
 <img src="/terminal2.png" alt="terminal" width="800">

-Your metric should look like this
+Your metric should look like this.
 <img src="/random2.png" alt="random" width="800">

 ## Adding Functionality - Random Metric